Swachh Bharat Mission: Target-driven approach

-The mission was implemented with a target-driven approach; villages, districts, towns cities and even states declared themselves open defecation-free (ODF) based on the element of construction targets.
+The mission was implemented with a target-driven approach; villages, districts, towns, cities and even states declared themselves open defecation-free (ODF) based on the element of construction targets.

 The SBM has also been criticized for being subsidy-driven rather than community-driven.

 Inappropriate containment system

 For lack of sewerage systems, most of the toilets constructed under the mission rely on single pit or twin pits or septic systems for containment of faecal sludge.
 However, their appropriateness for the local context was not considered in the haste of achieving construction targets.
 For example, most of the 7.85 million toilets constructed at an estimated cost of INR 94,205 million in the 15 extreme flood-prone districts of Northern Bihar become unusable during the annual floods.
-Besides the toilet itself being inaccessible, the containment structure is also inundated with flood waters making it unusable.
+Besides the toilet itself being inaccessible, the containment structure is also inundated with flood waters, making it unusable.

-The SBM does not even acknowledge the issues of the existing sewerage systems and the deaths of numerous sanitation workers caused in cleaning them.
+The SBM does not even acknowledge the issues of the existing sewerage systems and the deaths of numerous sanitation workers caused by cleaning them.